midl-dev/tezos-remote-signer-os/README.md

 * a Linux environment with ansible installed
 * a ssh public/private keypair in your home direcroty `~/.ssh` folder

-In the `remote-signer` directory, edit the `inventory` file to set the ip address of your Pi.
+Edit the `inventory` file to set the ip address of your Pi.

 Edit the tezos-remote-signer.yaml with the required parameters.

 Run the ansible fully automated install:

 ```
-cd remote-signer
 ansible-playbook tezos-remote-signer.yaml --inventory-file inventory
 ```